hlian/node-makefile-example/README.md

   occurs.
 It also doesn't set an exit code.
 It also takes a _comma-delimited list_ instead of using `[-s FILE [-s FILE ...]]` like every other Unix command.
-It alos prints out _everything_ when it's succeeding, violating the "success means no output" rule of compilers.
+It also prints out _everything_ when it's succeeding, violating the "success means no output" rule of compilers.